AbdusalomH/AbdusalomH/README.md

 ### Hi there 👋

-I am Abdusalom an iOS developer.
-I am passionate about the Swift programming language.
+iOS developer.
 You can find several mini projects listed on repros.

 - 📫 How to reach me: via akhodjiev@gmail.com